 Here’s everything you should consider before dishing out a bowl of baby food to your kitty.

 Can Cats Eat Baby Food?

-While cats are natural carnivores, they do need to eat some vegetables to obtain essential vitamins and minerals not found in meat.
+While cats are natural carnivores, even in the wild, they eat trace amounts of vegetables from the stomach contents of their prey to obtain essential vitamins.
+Also, eating whole prey with the bones contains minerals not found in the meat alone.
 Domesticated housecats acquire their daily dose of nutrients through their diet of commercial cat food.

 While you can treat your cat to small portions of meat-based baby food every once in a while, it should never be used as a substitute for cat kibble.
-Baby food doesn’t contain a lot of taurines, which will lead to malnutrition if cats are only fed baby food as their daily diet.
+Baby food lacks enough taurine for cats, which will lead to malnutrition if cats are only fed baby food as their daily diet.

 If you have a sick or senior cat that can’t comfortably consume regular cat food, you can feed her small helpings of meat-based baby food.
 However, wet cat food is always the healthier option.